Physical Spirituality

 A dogma complying with the ideas of connectivity and architectivity would recognize that identity and invulnerability are mutually exclusive.
 Anything maintaining an architective identity is necessarily subject to the possibility of demise.
 This means that the dogma should not make any promises (or curses) of an eternal personal identity, for as long as one maintains an identity the possibility of demise remains.
 The perpetuation of oneself, say as an eternal soul that is separately identifiable from any other eternal soul, is not consistent with these ideas, nor is the eternal perpetuation of a spirit or deity that is uniquely identifiable from any other spirit or deity.

-The ideas of connectivity and architectivity do not rule out the possibility of a purely connective spirit lingering after death, but, being connective, it could not maintain a lasting unique identity.
-As well, any interventions by such a connective spirit in our earthly lives could only be of a purely connective nature.
+The ideas of connectivity and architectivity do not rule out the possibility of a 'soul' without identity, one not separate from any other; that is, of a purely connective spirit maintained, or participated in, through both life and death.
+But being purely connective, its interventions in our earthly lives, in both life and death, could only be of a purely connective nature.

 A dogma complying with the ideas of connectivity and architectivity would also recognize that architective activities are limited to a window of scale not much bigger than our planet and that the sphere of any spirit's or deity's architective influence would also be limited in this way.
 A conforming religion would not make any claims for exercising control or any other architective serial meaning at a cosmic scale.
 It is, of course, only architective activity that is so limited - connective serial meanings could well have a cosmic relevance.